Factbox: Reaction to death of former Australia batsman Dean Jones

 Glenn Maxwell, Australia all-rounder

 “Incredibly shocked by the news that Dean Jones has passed away.
-Had a poster of the great man in my room as a kid,” he wrote on Twitter.
+Had a poster of the great man in my room as a kid.”

-“And was lucky to have him as a batting coach first year of BBL (Big Bash League).
-Thoughts are with his family at this extremely tough time.”

 Virat Kohli, India captain

-“Shocked to hear about the tragic loss of Dean Jones,” he wrote on Twitter.
+“Shocked to hear about the tragic loss of Dean Jones.
 “Praying for strength and courage to his family and friends.”

 “Really shocking to lose a colleague and a dear friend - Dean Jones.
 Gone so young.
-Condolences to the family and may his soul rest in peace,” he wrote on Twitter.
+Condolences to the family and may his soul rest in peace.”

 Ramiz Raja, commentator and former Pakistan cricketer